AOSL Q2 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Operating Cash Flow: Negative $8.1 million, a decline from positive cash flow of $10.2 million in the prior quarter.
+• Operating Cash Flow: Negative $8.1 million, down from positive $10.2 million last quarter.

 2. Strategic Updates and Business Highlights

-• AOSL is transitioning from a component supplier to a provider of application-specific total solutions, focusing on high-performance markets.
+• AOSL is transitioning from a component supplier to a provider of application-specific total solutions, focusing on higher performance markets.

 3. Forward Guidance and Outlook

-• Q3 Revenue Guidance: Expected to be approximately $160 million, plus or minus $10 million.
+• March Revenue Guidance: Expected to be approximately $160 million, plus or minus $10 million.

-• Gross Margin Guidance: Anticipated to be around 20.2%, with a non-GAAP gross margin of 21%.
+• Gross Margin Guidance: Expected to be around 20.2%, with non-GAAP gross margin at 21%.

 4. Bad News, Challenges, or Points of Concern